Justin McBride: Contestant career

 In 2005, McBride would not be denied.
-He won 6 Built Ford Tough series events, tying a record originally set by Cody Hart in 1999 (the same year Hart won his PBR world title).
-In the middle of the year he found himself in a heated race for the PBR World Title with Brazilian rider Guilherme Marchi.
+He won six BFTS events, tying a record originally set by Cody Hart in 1999 (the same year Hart won his PBR world title).
+In the middle of the year, McBride found himself in a heated race for the PBR world title with Brazilian rider Guilherme Marchi.
 The two battled it out at the PBR World Finals, and the short-go actually came down to Marchi and McBride.
 The pressure was on McBride after Marchi successfully made the whistle on the bull Kid Rock.
 McBride answered by hanging for dear life to the bull Camo, off the side for much of the ride, but nevertheless rode the bull successfully.
-McBride had overcome adversity and finally won his first-ever PBR World Title in 2005, with over $1.5 million in earnings for the year, a PBR record.
-His final ride was on a bull named Camo (oddly, McBride would win the title in 2007 on that same bull), and the ride was notable for the fact that McBride spent most of the needed eight seconds literally hanging off the side of the bull.
+McBride had overcome adversity and finally won his first-ever PBR world title in 2005, with over $1.5 million in earnings for the year, a PBR record at the time.

-With the monkey off his back, McBride decided he'd have fun in 2006.
+With the monkey off his back, McBride decided he would have fun in 2006.
 He maintained a consistent riding average and had several top finishes.
-In the middle of the year he took time off to spend with his wife, Jill, who gave birth to their new daughter, Addisen Claire McBride.
+He even won $25,000 in the Mossy Oak Shootout at the BFTS event in Tampa, Florida.
+In the middle of the year, he took time off to spend time with his wife, Jill, who gave birth to their new daughter, Addisen Claire McBride.
 McBride took six events off, but when he came back, he was still in the mix for a world title.
-He won 3 BFTS events upon his return (and in 2 events rode 2 previously-unridden bulls in the short-go rounds), but the Finals did not go as well as he had hoped.
-He still earned $232,757 that year and finished 6th overall.
+He won three BFTS events upon his return (and in two events rode two previously-unridden bulls in the short-go rounds), but the Finals did not go as well as he had hoped.
+He still earned $232,757 that year and finished sixth overall.